Simma Holt: Politics

 British Columbia Senator Ray Perrault engaged Holt with Liberal leader Pierre Elliott Trudeau.
 Initially, she was critical of Trudeau and had written a story about his wife but became favourable to him after he was willing to accept her criticism.
 In the 1974 election, Holt was elected to the Canadian House of Commons as the Liberal candidate for the British Columbia riding of Vancouver Kingsway.
 She was one of only two women representing British Columbia.
 She was defeated in the 1979 election and the 1980 election.
 She did not enjoy her leave of absence from journalism to sit in Parliament and face anti-Semitism and anti-feminism.
 She called Parliament a 'silly old boys' club' and a waste of time.

-Holt moved to Maple Falls, Washington, and temporarily worked for the campaign for US President George H. W. Bush.
+Holt moved to Maple Falls, Washington, and temporarily worked for the campaign for U.S. President George H. W. Bush.

 In 1981, Holt started a three-year term as a member of the National Parole Board.

 In 2006, she publicly criticized Vancouver Mayor Sam Sullivan for seeking a court order to remove lengthy protests by Falun Gong from outside the embassy of China on Granville Street.